evmns/evmns-contracts/contracts/wrapper/README.md

 ## Glossary of terms

-- Wrap - Transfers ownership of the ENS name to the Name Wrapper.
+- Wrap - Transfers ownership of the EVMNS name to the Name Wrapper.
 The wrapper then issues an ERC1155 token for the name.
 - Unwrap - Reverses the wrap process and transfers the name to an address of the token owner's choice.
 - Fuse - The term for a flag that can be set irreversibly until expiry.
 Fuses can do many things, including controlling permissions for the name itself.
 - Emancipation - The process of the owner of a parent name revoking its control over a subname.